Skip to Content

 This book is about the after-effects of Lily actually texting him.
 Because this time, even after all those abusive episodes, girlie is still concerned about Ryle’s feelings if she contacts Atlas.
 Nevertheless, Atlas texted her first anyway.

-This is the second book of ‘It Ends with Us,’ and CoHo decided to name it ‘It Starts with Us.’
+This is the second It Ends With Us book, and CoHo decided to name it ‘It Starts with Us.’
 It’s a weird way to confuse us, but okay.
-In fact, I’ve just published a character analysis and plot summary of this book.
+In fact, I’ve just published It Starts With Us Summary and Book Review.
 Check this out by following the link.

 Okay, on to the current point; If you ask me, I think this book is almost about Atlas finding his own journey along the way.
 Not that he was a boring character (He had the most exciting character development throughout the book), but Miss Writer needed to add layers of depth to differentiate him from Ryle.